ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="False.
 The Merge upgrade is designed to transition to proof-of-stake with zero downtime."> An immense amount of work has been put into making sure the transition to proof-of-stake does not disrupt the network or its users.

-The Merge is akin to changing an engine on a rocketship mid-flight, and is designed to be performed without any need to pause anything during the switch.
-The Merge will be triggered by what is known as a TTD, or [terminal total difficulty](/glossary/#terminal-total-difficult), which is a cumulative measure of the total mining power that has gone into building the chain.
-When the time comes, and this criteria is met, blocks will go from being produced using proof-of-work in one block, to being produced by proof-of-stake in the next.
+The Merge is like changing an engine on a rocketship mid-flight and is designed to be performed without needing to pause anything during the switch.
+The Merge will be triggered by **[terminal total difficulty (TTD)](/glossary/#terminal-total-difficult)**, which is a cumulative measure of the total mining power that has gone into building the chain.
+When the time comes, and this criterion is met, blocks will go from being built using proof-of-work in one block to being built by proof-of-stake in the next.

 Ethereum does not have downtime.
 </ExpandableCard>